slowestmonkey/spacer/README.md

 ## Demo

 ![Spacer Gameplay](./docs/spacer.gif)
+*Experience the thrill of piloting your ship while staying active!*

+## Features

+- **Spaceship Selection**: Choose from a variety of spaceships to pilot on your journey.
-*Experience the thrill of piloting your ship while staying active!
-Fuel is calculated as steps per day divided by 10, while your goal dynamically adjusts based on your activity.*
+- **Apple Health Integration**: Fuel is calculated as steps per day divided by 10, with dynamic goals that adjust based on your activity.
+- **Dynamic Goal Calculation**: Monthly goals are calculated using the formula: `average(steps for the month) - 20%`.
+That ensures a personalized and challenging experience for users.
+- **Goal Updates**: Goals are updated monthly to reflect changes in user activity.
+- **Goal Validation**: Failing to meet the monthly goal results in the destruction of the user's ship, with no option for restoration.

 ## Build and Run